exercism/java/exercises/practice/parallel-letter-frequency/.approaches/fork-join/content.md

 Each subtask in LetterCountTask will continue calling compute() to divide itself further until the range is smaller than or equal to the threshold.

 For tasks that are within the threshold, letter frequency is calculated.
-The [`isAlphabetic`][isAlphabetic] method is used to identify all characters classified as alphabetic in Unicode, covering various languages like English, Korean, Japanese, Chinese, etc., returning true for alphabetic characters and false for numbers, special characters, spaces, and others.
+The [`Character.isAlphabetic`][isAlphabetic] method is used to identify all characters classified as alphabetic in Unicode, covering various languages like English, Korean, Japanese, Chinese, etc., returning true for alphabetic characters and false for numbers, special characters, spaces, and others.

 Additionally, since uppercase and lowercase letters are treated as the same character (e.g., A and a), each character is converted to lowercase.